hashicorp-education/learn-consul-k8s-windows/README.md

 ## About the Project

 This repository is the result of a PoC of how to inject Consul into Windows nodes in an EKS cluster.
 The entry point to our learning guide is [WindowsLearningGuide.md](./WindowsLearningGuide.md).
+To read more about the different issues we encountered while working on this PoC refer to our [Windows Troubleshooting](./WindowsTroubleshooting.md) documentation.

 ## Repository Contents Overview

 - k8s-v1.0.x
   - [binaries](k8s-v1.0.x/binaries/): contains the consul-dataplane binary required for the learning guide.
   - [deployments/windows](k8s-v1.0.x/deployments/windows/): deployment YAML files required to deploy services and configure intentions.
   - [dockerfiles](k8s-v1.0.x/dockerfiles/): contains every dockerfile required to build the images used in this learning guide.
 These images should be uploaded into a registry like Docker hub or AWS ECR.
+You can find here a description of each file and instructions how to build them.
   - [helm-charts](k8s-v1.0.x/helm-charts/): this directory contains the YAML file with the values to install a Linux cluster using Consul Helm chart.
+Instructions on how to deploy an AWS EKS cluster can be found here.

 ## Version Information